A tool for automated deployment of web applications to an FTP server.

 log - ignore all 'log' files or directories in all subfolders /log - ignore 'log' file or directory in the root app/log - ignore 'log' file or directory in the 'app' in the root data/* - ignore everything inside the 'data' folder, but the folder will be created on FTP !data/db/file.sdb - make an exception for the previous rule and do not ignore file 'file.sdb' project.pp[jx] - ignore files or folders 'project.ppj' and 'project.ppx'

-Before the upload starts and after it finishes, you can execute commands or call your scripts on
+Before the upload starts, after it finishes and after all jobs, you can execute commands or call your scripts on

 the server (see